mostafachegeni/Blockchain-Analytics/doc/4_Cardano_Staking_Dynamics.md

 # 4. Cardano Staking Dynamics

-This '.md' file explains the implementation of the corresponding code "**4_Cardano_Staking_Dynamics.ipynb**".
+This `.md` file provides an explanation of the implementation in the corresponding notebook, **"4_Cardano_Staking_Dynamics.ipynb"**.
 The code performs the following analyses:

 - Calculate "Gini Index" of entities' balances per epoch
 - Calculate "Gini Index" of entities' stake delegations per epoch
 - Calculate "Gini Index" of entities rewards per epoch